-- Delivering capacity building training courses related to crime areas often seen at border points.
+- Delivering training courses related to crime areas often seen at border points;

 - Improving worldwide border management policy through direct and indirect partnership with member countries and international organizations.